ZoetropeLabs/zoetrope.io/consulting.md

 quote_attribution: Charles Cosser, American Data Corperation

 service_rows_title: About our IoT consulting service
+text: this is a test

 rows:
   - title: Where we sit in the market
     image: /assets/img/whatwedo/iot-gateway-board.jpg
     text: |
-      While there are many IT consultancies
-      out there, very few offer the technically astute approach of Zoetrope labs.
+      The IoT is a new market, however is already changing how business is done.
+While there are many IT consultancies out there, few have the IoT knowledge and experience  of Zoetrope labs.
 We deliver the full range of IoT consultancy services from helping you to identify gaps in your IoT capability, through to advice on best practice and lesson learned.
+Zoetrope labs is rare in that in addition to our consulting arm, we are also able to provide turn-key IoT solutions.

-  - title: Who we help
+  - title: Skills and Capability
-    image: /assets/img/whatwedo/code.jpg
+    image: /assets/img/whatwedo/iot-gateway-board.jpg
     text: |
-      We help both product companies who are looking to continually improve their product.
-      They normally have a wealth of knowledge in their domain (e.g. agriculture or facilities management) but lack the internal skillsets to assess IoT.
+      Our team draws on a wide range of skills and backgrounds.
+We are strong in the areas of research, wireless protocols, data analytics, machine learning, security and encryption and network systems integration.
+We have built up a considerable portfolio of diverse skill sets, gained through working in a variety of industries such as healthcare, agriculture, defence, utilities, smart homes and automated factory tooling.

-  - title: How we help
+  - title: A Tailored Consultancy Service
-    image: /assets/img/whatwedo/code.jpg
+    image: /assets/img/whatwedo/iot-gateway-board.jpg
     text: |
-      Zoetrope labs can help you assess how the IoT may impact your business, along with an understanding of the impact on your baseline and effiency.
+      A blueprint for your IoT aims/goals/
+      What we can offer is as varied as the IoT.
+We can produce a comprehensive report detailing the market size, competitive landscape, key applications and core technologies required in order for you to achieve your IoT objectives.

-  - title: We are delivery focused
+  - title: A Responsive Consultancy Service
-    image: /assets/img/whatwedo/consult.jpg
+    image: /assets/img/whatwedo/iot-gateway-board.jpg
     text: |
+      We respond quickly to our clients needs, recognising that change is a natural part of the IoT development cycle.
+We constantly monitor the industry to keep you ahead of any new technological developments, giving you the foresight to make more informed strategic decisions.

+  - title: We are Delivery Focused
+    image: /assets/img/whatwedo/iot-gateway-board.jpg
+    text: |
       Zoetrope is a delivery focused IoT consultancy.
-We keep the layers of bureaucracy between you and the experts working on your behalf to a minimum; not something our bigger competitors can claim.
+Stay in direct contact with the engineers working to deliver your project.
+Our Bristol based agile team has a great track record of delivering projects on time and to budget.
+We keep the layers of a minimum; not something our bigger competitors can claim.
 This enables you to have regular conversations with the actual team working on your project and get great results.

-  - title: Where you end up
-    image: /assets/img/whatwedo/consult.jpg
-    text: |
-      You'll end up with a better understanding of how industry 4.0 may affect your business with potential collaberators/competitors identified as well as

 ---